-For example, you would possibly hear quantization distortion throughout a fade-out or on the end of a reverb tail.
+For example, you would possibly hear quantization distortion throughout a fade-out or at the end of a reverb tail.
 Actually, even in a case, you don’t hear the distortion itself, its presence could make your audio sound harsh.
 As such, it’s vital to make use of dithering to remove quantization error distortion.

-All this business with rounding and error could seem fully educational, but right dithering could make a distinction in your final product.
+All this business with rounding and error could seem fully educational, but the right dithering could make a distinction in your final product.

-As an engineer, it’s best to attempt for the absolute best sound you possibly can—and never miss any alternative to make it better.
+As an engineer, it’s best to attempt the absolute best sound you possibly can—and never miss any alternative to make it better.